cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/ide/sts.html.md

     * **Validate Account** --- Use to verify your currently configured Cloud Foundry credentials.
     * **Pivotal CF Signup** --- Use to sign up for a Cloud Foundry account.
 * E -- The **Server Status** pane shows whether or not you are connected to the target Cloud Foundry space, and **Disconnect** and **Connect** controls.
-* F -- The **Console** pane displays status messages when you perform an action such as deploying an application.
+* F -- The **Console** view displays status messages when you perform an action such as deploying an application.
-* G -- The **Remote Systems View** pane allows you to view the contents of a file that is part of a deployed application.
+* G -- The **Remote Systems View** allows you to view the contents of a file that is part of a deployed application.
 For more information, see [View an Application File](#view-file).

 <img src="/images/sts/ui-overview-tab.png" style="width: 1150px;"/>